darasus/ai-blog/content/investing-for-beginners-where-to-start.md

   your investment as stocks do.
 Borrowing money for investment is risky and not recommended for beginners.
 Investing in stocks is a great way to make more money, but it's also a riskier investment.
+intro: You can either love it or hate it.
+But investing is something that we all have to deal with at some point in our lives.
+If you’re someone who likes math, logic, and problem-solving – and doesn’t shy away from risk – then maybe investing is for you.
+For the rest of us, however, the idea of investing can seem a little bit scary.
+But don’t worry; investing is much simpler than most people think, especially if you have a basic understanding of how personal finance works.
+Keeping a detailed record of your money isn’t difficult and every person should invest their earnings for the future.
+Whether you have $5 or $500 to invest as a beginner, there are lots of great places to put that money so that it can grow over time.
+The trick is knowing which investment options are best for you and your circumstances...
 ---

 ## What is investing?